rezamoradix/comic-compress/Readme.md

-  -s|--skip                 Skip processing file if it already exists in the output folder -q|--quality              Quality to use for the webp files (default: 75) -p|--parallel             Run in parallel, utilizing all computing resources -?|-h|--help              Show help information
+  -s|--skip                 Skip processing file if it already exists in the output folder -q|--quality              Quality to use for the webp files (default: 75) -p|--parallel             Run in parallel, utilizing all computing resources -m|--multi-processing     Number of images to be processed at a time (better not changed when using Parallel mode), (default: 1)
+  -?|-h|--help              Show help information
   ```